Publication date: 07/15/2025

 4. In the Options panel, enter 355 in the Sample Size box.

-Note: The correlation matrix and sample size are sufficient for launching the SEM platform in summarized data mode.
-If the summarized data table includes the Mean and Std Dev columns, then select them in the Select Columns panel and click Mean and Std Dev in the Cast Selected Columns into Roles panel.
+Note: The correlation matrix and sample size are sufficient to launch the SEM platform in summarized data mode.
+If the summarized data table includes Mean and Std Dev columns, select them in the Select Columns panel and click Mean and Std Dev in the Cast Selected Columns into Roles panel.

 5. Click OK.